MarkScherr/cv/README.md

 **Software Engineer** *Denver, CO - 09/2021 -- 04/2024*

--   Integrated MS SQL Server to Amazon S3 using Kafka Connectors, enabling real-time data streaming for visualization in Amazon QuickSight.
+-   Tasked with partnering with all teams to transition from manual, ad-hoc deployment processes to a standardized CI/CD pipeline, enforcing JaCoCo 90% test coverage as a quality gate.
 -   Replaced manual SQL workflows by designing and implementing RESTful APIs using Java Spring Boot.
--   Modernized legacy systems by creating RESTful APIs strangulating ColdFusion Servers.
+-   Modernized legacy systems by creating RESTful APIs, AWS Lambda (Python and Node.js), and React strangulating ColdFusion Servers.
--   Rapidly adapted to legacy technologies, including: ColdFusion, Logi Report, and Node.js.
+-   Rapidly adapted to legacy technologies, including: ColdFusion, Logi Report, and Scala.
--   Extracted and analyzed metadata via Breadcrumbs from web applications using React and DynamoDB.
+-   Extracted and analyzed metadata via Breadcrumbs from web applications using Spring Boot, React, and DynamoDB.

 ### Kingland Systems